BY

 How Does Buying a Car for Business Affect GST?

-When purchasing a motor vehicle for your business, it’s important to consider the GST implications.
+When purchasing a motor vehicle for your business, it’s important to consider the Goods and Services Tax (GST) implications.
 If your business is registered for GST, buying the vehicle under the company name allows you to claim the GST credit on the purchase.
 However, there are limits to the amount of GST you can claim.

 GST Claim Limit for Motor Vehicles

-For the 2024-25 financial year, the car limit is $69,674.
-This means that the maximum GST credit you can claim on a motor vehicle purchase is 1/11th of the car limit, which equates to $6,334.
-Even if you purchase a vehicle that costs more than the car limit, you can only claim up to this maximum GST credit amount.
+For the 2025–26 financial year, the car limit remains at $69,674.
+This means the maximum GST credit you can claim on a business vehicle purchase is $6,334 (calculated as one‑eleventh of the car limit) regardless of whether the vehicle costs more

 If you purchase a motor vehicle under your company name and later decide to sell it, you will be required to pay 10% GST on the sale price.
 The GST payable on the sale of a vehicle is not limited.